CatapanoG/Js-TheNatureOfCode/README.md

 ##State:

-The introductory chapter has been completed (along with its exercises).
+The introductory and vectors (1st) chapters have been completed.

 ##Usage: